 Canadian University Dubai has several computer laboratories strategically placed throughout the campus, including one lab dedicated to Apple products.
 Each lab is appropriately furnished with computer desks, chairs and Desktop PC's for students to use.
 Software required for all programs has been installed on these machines.
 The labs offer a great deal of accessibility for your needs.

 Students Lounge

-Located in Hall C, the Student Lounge provides students with a space where they can relax, play games, and socialize.
+The Student Lounge provides students with a space where they can relax, play games, and socialize.

 Masters Lounge